Mon - Fri 8:30am - 4:30pm

 Blocker met all trains arriving seven days a week delivering baggage to area hotels.
 Changing mobility trends--increased air travel, reduced train travel, shorter vacation stays, improving roads and the increasing popularity of automobiles--all pointed to a change in the ways people did business.

 In the early 1920's, Blocker joined the National Furniture & Warehouseman's Association and, using that as a springboard, became a founding owner of Allied Van Lines.
-With changes in the industry, in 2013 Blocker proudly changed to become an Authorized Agent of Arpin Van Lines.
+With changes in the industry, around 2013 Blocker left the Allied Van Lines family.